NithyaNN3/NithyaNN3/README.md

 - Creative Writing Officer for our college magazine - [RMIT Catalyst](https://www.rusu.rmit.edu.au/catalyst)
 - Treasurer - Females in RMIT Engineering
 - Volunteer at [RSPCA Victoria](https://rspcavic.org/) - a cause that's close to my heart
-- Worked as a Waitress/Bartender at a Hotel on the side 🥃
+- Worked as a Waitress/Bartender at a Hotel 🥃
+- Work as an English Tutor currently